|

 is only available on NTFS volumes.

-Smart Copy also processes all available alternative NTFS streams of a file.
+Smart Copy also processes all available alternative NTFS streams,

 Output